Frustrated and struggling, New Yorkers contemplate abandoning the city they love

 This novel coronavirus, by contrast, has brought with it a novel reckoning.
 At the start of April, Shari, 33, born and raised in Queens, had to step away from her career as a social worker, even though her profession is essential.
 She declined to provide her last name, citing privacy concerns.
 Her job entailed home visits with 2-year-olds with autism, and last year all that close contact landed her in the hospital with pneumonia.
 The day she received an email from her employer urging workers to hound their clients — many of them overwhelmed parents from underserved communities — and rack up billable hours, she quit.

 That email came the night before her grandmother died of covid-19, under the watch of a nursing home in Queens that, she said, wouldn’t help Shari’s family stay in touch with their matriarch.
 She has been thinking a lot about the 60-acre ranch in California where her grandmother grew up.
 “I can see the horizon there and it’s just quiet, the earth smells different,” she said.
-She has been looking into apprenticeships for black farmers upstate and considering moving somewhere more affordable, like New Jersey, “even though that was like my lifelong thing — ‘I’ll never go to New Jersey.’ ”
+She has been looking into apprenticeships for black farmers upstate and is considering moving somewhere more affordable, such as New Jersey, “even though that was like my lifelong thing — ‘I’ll never go to New Jersey.’ ”

-For families with young children the incentive to go, or stay and get creative, the calculus has turned urgent.
+For families with young children the calculus of whether to go, or stay and get creative, has turned urgent.
 Julia Febiger, 39, gave birth to her first child a week and a half before the first coronavirus case in New York state was confirmed.
 “It was just a lot with this fragile, vulnerable newborn,” she said, particularly because she also had postpartum anxiety that she thinks was exacerbated by the pandemic.
 “I was terrified.
 I felt like we were under attack.”

 She and her husband headed to Massachusetts to be close to relatives.
 They’re looking at houses in small towns along the Hudson River in Upstate New York, which real estate agents say are selling hours after they go on the market, with other emigres from the city sometimes paying full price in cash after seeing the houses only on video tours.